Canadian Surface Combatant Land-Based Testing Facility

 Construction update

-Construction of the Canadian Surface Combatant Land-Based Testing Facility (LBTF) will now take place at Hartlen Point in Eastern Passage, Nova Scotia between winter 2025 (as early as January 2025) and late fall 2027.
-This construction activity includes building the facility and supporting infrastructure including security fencing, parking lot, roads, and utilities.
+Construction of the Canadian Surface Combatant Land-Based Testing Facility (LBTF) will take place at Hartlen Point in Eastern Passage, Nova Scotia, between winter 2025 and fall 2027.
+This includes building the facility and supporting infrastructure such as security fencing, parking lot, roads, and utilities.
 See the most recent rendering of the LBTF below (Figure 1) for reference.
-While construction is expected to be complete by Fall 2027, timing is subject to change based on the progress of the design and construction process.
+Although construction is expected to be complete by fall 2027, timing is subject to change based on the progress of the design and construction processes.
+Another update will be provided when more information is available.

 Figure 1.
 Preliminary rendering of the Land-Based Testing Facility.
 This is subject to change as the design progresses.

-Construction activities will take place over 50 metres away from the shoreline within the designated project area which includes the area within the future LBTF fence line as well as the roadway leading to the site.
+The building itself will be constructed approximately 80 metres away from the shoreline and the perimeter fence will be approximately 50 metres from the shoreline.
+The project area includes the area within the future LBTF fence line as well as the roadway leading to the site.
 See the most recent site plan below (Figure 2) for reference.

 Figure 2.
 Latest site plan

-Coastal erosion and shoreline stability concerns are being reviewed by the project team.
-Work is underway to assess potential to stabilize both the northeast and southeast portions of the shoreline adjacent to the future LBTF fence line.
-Impact to water-based recreation or commercial activities is anticipated to be low, although there would likely be restricted access to the beach during the implementation of any shoreline stabilization.
+Coastal erosion and shoreline stability considerations are being reviewed by the project team.
+Work is underway to assess the potential to stabilize both the northeast and southeast portions of the shoreline adjacent to the future LBTF fence line.
+Impact to water-based recreation or commercial activities is anticipated to be low, although there will likely be restricted access to the beach during the implementation of any shoreline stabilization.

 What to expect during construction